Services & Rates

 It is possible to do test runs with a test article’s combustion engine running.
 Due to associated health hazards such as carbon monoxide exposure, a Standard Operating Procedure is must be followed that includes time for ventilation and requires that the carbon monoxide concentration in the test section and model deck drop to a safe level before personnel are allowed to work in those areas.
 There is no extra charge for this type of testing, but regular Occupancy Charges continue to accrue while ventilating during the hours of the Work Agreement's standard shift.
 Ventilation is done using two large exhaust fans on the top floor.

-While airing out the wind tunnel circuit during recent powered tests with small, exhaust-producing engines, no CO was been detected in the Control Room or down in the KWT shop, so work still got done.
+While airing out the wind tunnel circuit during recent powered tests with small, exhaust-producing engines, no CO was been detected in the Control Room or down in the UWAL shop, so work still got done.
 It is recommended to make a run plan such that engine-on runs happen late in the day, so that the wind tunnel airs out overnight (no charges outside contract's shift time).
-Contact KWT to discuss your testing requirements.
+Contact UWAL to discuss your testing requirements.

 Car or Truck Testing Using the PACCAR Turntable